Unhappy with the salary or benefits that were offered you for a new job? Consider making a counteroffer to your

 - Use polite, neutral terms.
 Aim for language that doesn't tip off your emotional state, such as "I'd be more comfortable with..." rather than "I really need..."
 Likewise, don't insult the company or the individual handling the negotiation.

-- Edit, edit, edit.
-Be sure to thoroughly edit your letter before sending it.
+- Edit and proof.
+Thoroughly edit your letter before sending it.
 Consider having a family member or friend look at it, too.

 Counteroffer Letter Examples

 Use these counter offer letters as templates when you need to request changes to a job offer.

 Letter Requesting a Meeting